ako-deno/type_is/readme.md

 Having a body has no relation to how large the body is (it may be 0 bytes).
 This is similar to how file existence works.
-If a body does exist, then this indicates that there is data to read from the Node.js request stream.
+If a body does exist, then this indicates that there is data to read from the Deno's request stream.

 # License